The Rocks at Pourville, Low Tide: Changes around the 1880s

 Claude Monet, Cliff Walk at Pourville, 1882, Oil on canvas, 66.5 × 82.3 cm, Art Institute of Chicago, Chicago 1933.443.

 The Rocks at Pourville, Low Tide (1882) is one of the symbol works of that period.
 Monet developed techniques to capture the interaction of light and the atmosphere in a more sophisticated way, emphasizing the ephemeral effects of weather and time.
 His water features not only reflect the outside world but also reflect the emotional resonance of the heart.
 The third main change is the poetic and fanciful quality shown in the 1880s works.
 Different from the noisy city scene and the crowded crowd scene before the 1880s, when Monet transformed the main body of the picture into a varied water scene and a small number of groups, more colors and brushstrokes were changed to show the role of light, and the quiet picture also led the audience to slow down and experience the feelings contained in it.
 Monet's work in the 1880s and 1890s showed a deep unity of elements such as sky, sea, and land, creating a seamless sense of time and space.
 Monet's paintings in the 1890s represent the transition from his early Impressionist style to abstraction and symbolism.
 His use of color became more hallucinatory and dreamy, mixing scene elements in unnatural ways, such as turning grass into smoky powder tones.

-Monet's Normand coastal works
+Monet's Norman coastal works

 Monet focused his pictures of the northern shore on topographies that had a strong visual identity.